-Not all business loans are created equal — some are better than others.
+Not all business loans are created equal.
 Find the best lender for your financing needs.

 Getting a loan for your business today is a lot different than it was 10 years ago.
 Now, you have options beyond banks and other financial giants.
 But it means that finding a lender you can trust takes a bit more effort.